The simple answer is because high quality pianos are more expensive to manufacture than lesser quality instruments.

 The middle pedal on a grand piano functions in one of two ways. on some pianos it functions as a bass sustain.
 On others, the middle pedal is the “sostenuto” pedal.
 When depressed, it will sustain a single note or individual chord without affecting the rest of the keyboard.
 While this pedal is almost exclusively found on grands, very high quality uprights are equipped with a true sostenuto pedal as well.

 Verticals: The right pedal is the same as that of a grand piano.
 The left pedal is the soft pedal.
 When depressed, it moves all the hammers close to the strings so the stroke is shortened, resulting in a softer sound.
 The middle pedal on a vertical piano is often a bass sustaining pedal.
 When depressed it lifts off the dampers in the bass section.
 On some vertical pianos the middle pedal is a “practice” pedal or “muting” pedal.
 When it is depressed, a thin strip of felt is lowered between the hammer and the strings, which muffles the sound to a very low level.

 Piano construction begins with the scale design.
-Reduced to simple terms, the scale is the physical layout of the strings and other components, which produce or affect the sound and tone quality of the piano.
-The scale designer must consider: the speaking length of the string; the gauge, or wire size of each string; the tension, in pounds, to which each string is drawn when it is tuned to exact pitch; and the gauge of the pure copper winding of the bass strings.
+Reduced to simple terms, the scale is the physical layout of the strings and other components which produce or affect the sound and tone quality of the piano.
+The scale designer must consider the speaking length of the string, the gauge, or wire size of each string, the tension, in pounds to which each string is drawn when it is tuned to exact pitch and the gauge of the pure copper winding of the bass strings.
 All of the factors are interdependent.
 One cannot be changed without affecting all of the others.
-Differences in scale design give different pianos the own special tonal qualities or personalities.
-A designer strives to keep all of these elements in place.
+Differences in scale design give different pianos their own special tonal qualities or personalities.

 If all of these factors are in proper relationship to one another, we have harmony, and the result is an excellent foundation upon which a quality piano may be built.
 Scale designers are the tonal architects of the piano.